Schools are closing and must switch to online education, almost all non-essential shops must close and venues such as cinemas and theaters.

-- The second wave was probably mainly caused by young people who brought the virus with them to the Netherlands after their holiday in the South of France or Spain.
+Was probably mainly caused by young people who brought the virus with them to the Netherlands after their holiday in the South of France or Spain.
 This is the conclusion of the RIVM from research, the NOS writes.
 The young people would have spread the virus further through parties and student houses.
 This also infected older people, who spread the virus further through their work and family.
 This is how the virus eventually ended up in nursing homes again, according to the RIVM.
 (3-10-2020)

-- Many households in financial difficulties.
 Decreasing income due to the corona crisis is leading to payment problems for many households.
 Workers whose income has fallen are often unable to cope with this properly, according to Nibud, which surveyed 2000 people about this.
 Flex workers and self-employed people in particular are feeling the consequences of the crisis.
 (20-08-2020).

 Tens of thousands of households quickly run into financial problems after the loss of income, despite the social safety net of the WW and the Temporary bridging scheme for self-employed entrepreneurs (Tozo).
 This is revealed on Friday from a study by the Central Planning Bureau (CPB) in collaboration with the Netherlands Authority for the Financial Markets (AFM).
 (10-09-2020)

 Horeca Netherlands expects major redundancies.
 The normally busy rooms, halls and corridors in transit the Mercure Amsterdam City Hotel are virtually empty.
 It hurts manager Francis Windt.
 "We don't have that many guests in the house at the moment.
 Before the crisis it went very well, but now it's dramatic.
 And that is emotionally quite heavy."
 This Amsterdam hotel is certainly not the only one.
 Corona crisis is hitting the sector hard.

-- Business traveler traffic has almost come to a standstill, trade fairs and conferences have been canceled and tourists are still arriving only marginally.
+Bussines traveler traffic has almost come to a standstill, trade fairs and conferences have been canceled and tourists are still arriving only marginally.
 As a result, the sector is in the red.
 Thousands of layoffs many hotels are currently making a loss, says Koninklijke Horeca Nederland (KHN), who conducted research since June.
 (08-09-2020)